ChenyingBao/Wei-kang-Wang.github.io/_pages/projects.md

 * Lecturer: Professor Predrag Jelenkovic, Dept. of Electrical Engineering, Columbia University
 * We adopted classical machine learning methods including naive Bayes classifer, decision tree and support vector machine to do a regression problem which outputs a rating value based on customer's several inputs.
 Sensitivity analysis was also conducted in the project.
-Theoretically analysis oered a clearer and deeper understanding of statistical machine learning tools.
+Theoretically analysis offered a clearer and deeper understanding of statistical machine learning tools.

 Multi-Digits Recognition based on CNN